n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > characteristic, consonants with below-base special forms may occur
 > before or after the base consonant.
 >
-> During the base-consonant search, only the "Halant,_consonant"
+> During the base-consonant search, only the "Halant,_consonant_"
 > pattern following the base consonant for these below-base forms will
 > be encountered.
 Step 2.5 below ensures that the "_consonant_,Halant"
 > pattern preceding the base consonant for these below-base forms will